jedisct1/libsodium-doc/README.md

 Its goal is to provide all of the core operations needed to build higher-level cryptographic tools.

-Sodium supports a variety of compilers and operating systems, including Windows \(with MinGW or Visual Studio, x86 and x86\_64\), iOS and Android.
+Sodium isupports a variety of compilers and operating systems, including Windows \(with MinGW or Visual Studio, x86 and x86\_64\), iOS and Android.
+Javascript and WebAssembly versions are also available and fully supported.

-The design choices emphasize security, and "magic constants" have clear rationales.

-And despite the emphasis on high security, primitives are faster across-the-board than most implementations of the NIST standards.
+The design choices emphasize security and ease of use.
+But despite the emphasis on high security, primitives are faster across-the-board than most implementations of the NIST standards.

 [Version 1.0.13](https://github.com/jedisct1/libsodium/releases) was released on Jul 14, 2017.